dtmarangoni/item_catalog/README.md

 The database module that defines the DB engine and tables models.

 When running this module from command line it will create the DB tables.
 This is necessary for initial DB startup.

+At the current version this projects uses PostgreSQL as database.

 #### 3 - populate_db.py
 Module to populate database with example info.